Case-Study: Aftermarket Motorcycle Parts Using 3D Scanning

 - 3 min read

-Starting with a scan
+Starting with a Scan

 Modeling Off 3D Scans

-Utilizing CAD the fullest
+Utilizing CAD to the Fullest

-And when your design is complete - a logo can be embossed!
+And when your design is complete, a logo can be embossed!

-___ By utilizing 3D scanning and 3Dprinters getting custom parts to your customers has never been easier.
-EDR Performance has been utilizing 3D scanning resources for several parts to make design optimizes for racing or improved performance on their bikes.
-Vastly cutting back on engineering time and bringing test prototypes to life quickly.
-Other customers of ours have used this workflow to make functional replacement parts and fixtures for items inside cars, work spaces, or machine shops.
-If you have any questions or would like to begin a scanning project with us please reach out via arkify3d@gmail.com or using the Contact form on our website!
+By utilizing 3D scanning and 3D printers, getting custom parts to your customers has never been easier.
+EDR Performance has been using 3D scanning resources for several parts to optimize designs for racing or improve performance on their bikes.
+This approach significantly reduces engineering time and brings test prototypes to life quickly.

 Comments